duner/statamic-embed-video-plugin/readme.md

 #Statamic Video Plugin

 This is a plugin for Statamic to embed videos from YouTube and Vimeo.
 I have had some problems getting this to work on version 4.2 of Statamic but it should work fine on 1.5.
-If you have any questions, just ask me on Twitter [@asduner][twitter] or send me [an email][email].
+If you have any questions, just ask me on Twitter [@asduner][twitter] or send me an email at <asduner@gmail.com>.

 ##YouTube